Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/data_model/documentables.md

 ___

-There are three non-documentable classes important for this model:
+There are three non-documentable classes that important for this model:

 * `DRI`
 * `SourceSetDependent`